MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_tcoefsingle.md

-#### TCoefEOB

-Indicates whether the current coefficient is the last one associated with the current block of transform coefficients.
-A value of 1 indicates that the current coefficient is the last one for the block and a value of zero indicates that it is not.
-This field is in the least significant bit of the <b>wIndexWithEOB</b> member.

 #### TCoefIDX

 Specifies the scan index of the coefficient in the block, as determined from the <b>bConfigHostInverseScan</b> member of the <a href="..\dxva\ns-dxva-_dxva_configpicturedecode.md">DXVA_ConfigPictureDecode</a> structure.
 This field is in the 15 most significant bits of the <b>wIndexWithEOB </b>member.